 - Select Upload data > Import data from the Studies menu.

-You can import custom tabular data files using the following options:
+From here, you can import custom tabular data files using the following options:

-- GPS data > custom GPS data
+- GPS data > Custom GPS data

 - Argos Doppler data > processed Argos data (csv format)